aitorbernis/PUBLIC-CHESS/README.txt

 At the end of this README file, at 5) Code to copy/paste, you will find a piece of JSON that looks like this, but it has included those special comments im using like // description, // return, // parameter, etc...

+If you wanna see the commentaries as I see them and as it is intended to be seen in this code, copy-paste it into the settings.json

 Also, I use as Theme ATOM ONE DARK THEME, also an extension.

 --------------------------------------------------------------------

 2) SHORT CODE AND GAME EXPLANATION

 First of all, every file in this code is commented, every function has the same comment structure.
-The comments in the actual files are very short, just a fist reminder.
+The comments in the actual files are very short, just a first reminder.
 The full explanation is here.
 (At 4) Full code steps explanation)

 The whole game is focused on what I called the nameMatrix, a matrix (array of arrays) which includes every piece in it's position.